ElektraInitiative/libelektra/doc/todo/ROADMAP.md

-# 0.8.17
+# 0.8.19

 Also see [githubs issues](http://git.libelektra.org/issues) for other activities of the current release.

-## libs

-RPATH only where needed (+ where should elektraModulesLoad be?)

-## OpenBSD

-fix warnings

-fix tests

 ## tests

-use shell recorder

-introduce shell recorder for README.md
+use shell recorder for README.md

-automate shell recorder on build server
+	make examples more consistent

 array:
 	together with yajl